 Kong's API-Native MCP Extension

-Kong enables automatic MCP server generation from existing REST APIs, allowing organizations to expose current API infrastructure to AI agents without building separate MCP servers.
-Teams already using Kong for API management add MCP capabilities through configuration rather than code.
+Kong enables MCP server generation from existing REST APIs, allowing organizations to expose current API infrastructure to AI agents without building separate MCP servers.
+Teams already using Kong for API management can add MCP capabilities through configuration rather than code.

 API Gateway Integration